nathanrosspowell/gatsby-starter-lumen/content/posts/2023-10-05---Hello-World/index.md

   - "Blog"
   - "Meta"
   - "Update"
-description: "A personal update on the goals for blogging and content creation online"
+description: "Welcome to another new version of a personal website, how exciting!
+In this blog you can look back at the past versions and learn why I picked a new framework."
 socialImage: "./media/hello-world.png"
 ---